Tibet Improvement Party: Beliefs

 The party considered the then government of Tibet as entirely outdated and feudal, and sought a modern, secular government which would improve infrastructure, introduce newer technology, better education, and a standing army.

-Pandatsang Rapga was strongly influenced by the ideas of Sun Yat-sen, especially his Three Principles of the People doctrine.
+Pandatsang Rapga was strongly influenced by the ideas of Sun Yat-sen, and especially his Three Principles of the People.
 He believed that change in Tibet would only be possible in a manner similar to when the Qing Dynasty was overthrown in China, and borrowed the theories and ideas of the Kuomintang as the basis for his model for Tibet.
 The party was funded by the Kuomintang and by the Pandatsang family.
 It was said that Rapga "was a devout believer in the political ideology of Sun Yat-sen and had translated some of Sun's more important writings into Tibetan", including the Three Principles of the People.
 The Kuomintang General Huang Musong, who was also Chairman of the Mongolian and Tibetan Affairs Commission, talked Rapga into traveling to China in 1936 to join the commission.
 The Tibet Improvement Party had "a hundred or so sympathizers among Khamba traders" according to Melvyn C. Goldstein.
 Rapga hailed the three principles of Dr. Sun for helping Asian peoples against foreign imperialism and called for the feudal system to be overthrown.
 In addition, he stated that "The Sanmin Zhuyi was intended for all peoples under the domination of foreigners, for all those who had been deprived of the rights of man.
 But it was conceived especially for the Asians.
 It is for this reason that I translated it.
 At that time, a lot of new ideas were spreading in Tibet", during an interview in 1975 by Dr. Heather Stoddard.

 The ultimate goal of the party regarding the future of Tibet was that Tibet would become an autonomous republic within the Republic of China.
 Rapga stated that the party goal was revolution and "liberation of Tibet from the existing tyrannical government".

-It is difficult to appraise the actual political power of the party.
-The Tibetan government of the Dalai Lama controlled the western part of Kham, which was one third of the entire Kham region, however, there was significantly large support for some ideas of the movement.
-The relationship between many Khampas and the Tibetan government in Lhasa was very negative.
-Hundreds of traders from Kham and a section of the Pandatsang family saw the party as an instrument to create an independent Kham state equally independent of both China and the Dalai Lama's Tibetan state.
+It is challenging to assess the actual political power of the party.
+The Tibetan government of the Dalai Lama controlled the western part of Kham, constituting one-third of the entire Kham region.
+However, there was significant support for certain ideas of the movement.
+The relationship between many Khampas and the Tibetan government in Lhasa was highly negative.
+Hundreds of traders from Kham and a section of the Pandatsang family viewed the party as a tool to establish an independent Kham state, equally independent of both China and the Dalai Lama's Tibetan state.
 The 9th Panchen Lama Thubten Choekyi Nyima, who was also pro-Chinese and worked with the Republic of China, also adopted the ideas of Sun Yat-sen like Rapga.